 Fatigue in commercial truck drivers

-For several reasons, truck drivers are statistically likelier to be at the wheel while fatigued than non-commercial drivers.
-Drivin g a commercial vehicle in itself is both an exhausting and a sedentary occupation.
+For several reasons, truck drivers are statistically likelier to be at the wheel while fatigued than non-commercial drivers, making delivery truck collision claims likely.
+Driving a commercial vehicle in itself is both an exhausting and a sedentary occupation.
 While there are laws on the books regulating rest periods for truckers and limiting the amount of hours driven per week, these often prove insufficient in decreasing fatigue, even when actually adhered to.
 Many drivers are not able to get sleep at night, which is naturally a period that provides a more restful quality of sleep.
 Another major cause of drowsiness is sleep apnea, which prevents sufferers from becoming rested even after a long period of sleep.
 Drivers with sleep apnea are significantly prone to falling asleep even during a period of activity.